tim273/scanner_pi/README.md

 2. Raspberry Pi 7 inch touchscreen: https://www.amazon.com/Raspberry-Pi-7-Touchscreen-Display/dp/B0153R2A9I
 3. A high quality power supply, I like this one (you can get one with a switch for $1 more): https://www.amazon.com/CanaKit-Raspberry-Power-Supply-USB-C/dp/B07TYQRXTK or with switch: https://www.amazon.com/CanaKit-Raspberry-Power-Supply-PiSwitch/dp/B07TSFYXBC
 4. A good cooling fan, I used this one as we'll be overclocking the Pi and we will need to keep it cool: https://www.amazon.com/gp/product/B07ZV1LLWK
-5. A case, I used this one because of it's large size which gives plenty of room to move around and route stuff inside: https://www.amazon.com/gp/product/B08VSFZDDT
+5. A case, I used this one because of it's large size which gives plenty of room to move around and route stuff inside: https://smarticase.com/collections/all-products/products/smartipi-touch-pro (choose the large size).
+You can also add on the external micro SD card access, but this is optional.
 6. You'll also need this extra part for that case (choose the one with USB and audio jack from the drop down list): https://smarticase.com/products/usb-and-audio-jack-extender-for-smartipi-touch-pro
 7. An RTL SDR dongle: https://www.amazon.com/NooElec-NESDR-Smart-Enclosure-R820T2-Based/dp/B01HA642SW
 8. An antenna: https://www.amazon.com/gp/product/B07HLKKHCM